awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

 However, AWS SDK clients are now initialized before a keyring is configured.
 Keyring-producing operations also handle the load of manually initializing multiple, smaller-scoped keyrings.
 They initialize all keyrings required to meet a specific customer use case.
+We refer to the keyrings that keyring-producing operations produce as _derived keyrings_.
 If a use case involves multiple AWS regions or multiple key names, the keyring-producing operation will initialize a [multi-keyring](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/multi-keyring.md) of smaller-scoped keyrings.